 9.2A.
-Review of remuneration of administrator (Corporations Act s.
-449E(2))
+Review of remuneration determination for external administrator (Insolvency Practice Schedule s.
+60-11(1))

-(1) This rule applies to an application for review of the amount of the remuneration of an administrator under the Corporations Act section 449E(2).
+(1) This rule applies in relation to an application under the Insolvency Practice Schedule section 60-11(1) for a review of a remuneration determination for an external administrator of a company.

-Note: The amendment to the Corporations Act s.
-449E made by the Corporations Amendment (Insolvency) Act 2007 of the Commonwealth applies in relation to an administrator appointed on or after 31 December 2007 — see Corporations Act s.
-1480(6).

-(2) The application may be made only after the remuneration has been determined under the Corporations Act section 449E(1)(a) or (b) or 449E(1A)(a) or (b).
+Note 1: The Insolvency Practice Schedule section 60-11 does not apply in relation to the remuneration of a provisional liquidator or a liquidator appointed by ASIC under the Corporations Act section 489EC: see the Insolvency Practice Schedule section 60-2.

+Note 2: An application may not be made under the Insolvency Practice Schedule section 60-11(1) for a review of a remuneration determination made by the Court under section 60-10(1)(c) or (2)(b) of that Schedule: see section 60-11(5) of that Schedule.

+[(2) deleted]

 (3) At least 21 days before filing the originating process or the interlocutory process applying for a review, the plaintiff or applicant must serve a notice, in accordance with Form 16A, of intention to apply for the review and a copy of any affidavit on which the plaintiff or applicant intends to rely (other than an affidavit required by subrule (9)), on the following persons —

-(a) if there is a committee of creditors or a committee of inspection, each member of the committee;
+(a) if there is a committee of inspection, each member of the committee;

-(b) if the remuneration of the administrator was determined by the creditors, each creditor who was present, in person or by proxy, at the meeting of creditors at which the remuneration was determined;
+(b) if the remuneration of the external administrator was determined by the creditors, each creditor who was present, in person or by proxy, at the meeting of creditors at which the remuneration was determined;

 (c) each member of the company whose shareholding represents at least 10% of the issued capital of the company.